sagarvnarkhede/task-manager/README.md

 # Task Manger Installation
-###### Note: If you restart the server application will reset the save data,  next time user has to add create new task list
+###### Note: If you restart the server application will clean the existing data,  next time user has to add create new task list

 #### Node Version
 * v10.16.0